KelvCodes/WeatherGenie/README.md

-💡 **Weather Genie** is more than justan app; your productivity companion!
+💡 **Weather Genie** is more than justan app;yit's your daily weather assitant!
 Let us know what you think or share how ListNest is helping you get things done with ease. 💬

 ---